-While there was celebration around the world at the rare sighting, the blood moon has not always conjured such high spirits among people.
+While there was a celebration around the world at the rare sighting, the blood moon has not always conjured such high spirits among people.
 In fact, for centuries, it has been perceived by some as a bad omen.
 Some ultra-Orthodox Jews consider lunar eclipses ominous.
-The Bible also contains end-time references of the moon turning into blood.
+The Bible also contains end-time references to the moon turning into blood.

-Among the Hindu, celestial bodies such as the Sun and Moon emit negative energy during an eclipse.
+Among the Hindus, celestial bodies such as the Sun and Moon emit negative energy during an eclipse.
 That is the reason yesterday some temples in India closed down to minimize any such energy disturbing the peace.

 In Ancient China, solar and lunar eclipses were regarded as heavenly signs that foretold the emperor’s future.
 They believed that a dragon attacks the Moon during lunar eclipses.
-In fact the term for eclipse among the Chinese was ‘shi’ which also means ‘to eat’.
+In fact, the term for eclipse among the Chinese was ‘shi’ which also means ‘to eat’.

 Lunar eclipses, unlike solar eclipses, are viewable with the naked eye and are not dangerous for your sight.
 This is because the Earth will block the sunlight when interposing itself between the Moon and the Sun.
 A solar eclipse, on the other hand, is very dangerous to look at with naked eyes or with the wrong lenses and it could cause serious damage to the retina.